iiab/maps/docs/README.md

 3. Thankfully the [MBTiles](https://github.com/mapbox/mbtiles-spec) file format can be used to store either bitmap/raster tilesets or vector tilesets.
 So 3 essential data files are needed = 1 city search database + 2 .mbtiles files, one each for OSM and Satellite data:
    1. cities1000.sqlite (25-26 MB) so users can search for and locate any of 127,654 cities/settlements worldwide, whose population is larger than 1000.
    2. The world's landmasses are covered by `detail.mbtiles -> <regional selection of OSM data>.mbtiles` (typically 2-30 GB, depending on region) at zoom levels 11-14 and overzoomable to level 18 — encoded as MVT/PBF vector maps.
-   3. Satellite imagery of the World covered by `satellite.mbtiles -> satellite_z0-z9_2020.mbtiles` (1.2 GB) at zoom levels 0-9, encoded as JPEG bitmap/raster imagery.
+   3. Satellite imagery of the World is covered by `satellite.mbtiles -> satellite_z0-z9_2020.mbtiles` (1.2 GB) at zoom levels 0-9, encoded as JPEG bitmap/raster imagery.
 (IIAB also allows you to add to this file, supplementing it with satellite photos for specific regions you care about most.)

 #### Source Code in 4 Repos